aadityaaa16/SmartChain/README.md

 Supply chains generate massive volumes of operational data every day, but organizations often struggle to answer questions like:

-- Which suppliers are likely to become risky?
+- Which orders are likely to become risky?
 - Which orders are abnormal and require investigation?
 - How much inventory will be needed next month?
 - Are supplier-related news events affecting procurement risk?
-- What is the best delivery route to minimize transportation costs?

 Traditional reporting systems provide historical insights but fail to provide predictive intelligence.